sriramrokkam/k8s-training/training-vm.md

 #### Apple Silicon

 **Important:** You need to download an aarch64/ARM64 image of the operating system.
-For Ubuntu, that would be this ISO file: <https://cdimage.ubuntu.com/jammy/daily-live/current/jammy-desktop-arm64.iso>
+For Ubuntu, that would be this ISO file: <https://cdimage.ubuntu.com/jammy/daily-live/current/jammy-desktop-arm64.iso>.
+There might be cases, where the daily build fails to boot.
+Follow https://docs.getutm.app/guides/ubuntu/ as a fallback option and install the desktop environment separately.

 In UTM, chose "*Create a New Virtual Machine*", next chose "*Virtualize*", chose "*Linux*" and finally make sure you leave "*Use Apple Virtualization*" unchecked.
 Do not enable "*Enable Rosetta (x86_64 emulation)*".
 For "*Boot ISO Image*", browse to the OS image you just downloaded.
 On the next page, assign two CPU cores and 4096MiB of memory to the virtual machine.
 Chose a small disk size (20GB is more than enough) and select no "*Shared Directories*".
 After reviewing your settings, DO check "*Open VM settings*" then save.
 In popup window, select "*Network*", in Network Mode area, select "*Emulated VLAN*", in Emulated Network Card area, select "*Intel Gigabit Ethernet (e1000)*".
 Save and start the VM.

+**Known Workarounds** In case the VM hangs upon rebooting after installation, try unmounting the ISO and reboot the image.
+The workaround is "documented" here: https://github.com/utmapp/UTM/issues/4173#issuecomment-1179718559

 #### Apple Intel